tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 In above picture and videos, that is a home-made spod with bottle and a lead.
 You could see that the corns inside the bottle will be detached from the lead/sinker beneath it as it is falling and is about to hit the water.
 Those dry corns has a lighter weight comparing to the lead and will split out and be scattered into the water - inside a circle of radius like 3-5 meters.
 The downside is the baiting inside it need to be light/dry and also it won't cast out very far away given its bad aerodynamic shape.
 But it fits my case - actually that's exactly my intention to not fish from a very long distance - a good compromise.

-## Rigs
+### Rigs

-A quick recap on the fish tackles : 2.7 meters long rod、5000 reel、braided line with size of 8 and 8 strands、a slim bobber float(just for testing depth)、80g~2.8oz sinker、 hair rig of big size 4 circle hook with pop-ups buoyant bait、smaller size 7 Izu Iseni hook for bottom bait with feed corn.
+A quick recap on the fish tackles : 2.7 meters long rod($4~24RMB)、5000 reel($3-$4~20RMB")、braided line with size of 8 and 8 strands($2~12RMB)、a slim bobber float($1~6RMB)、80g~2.8oz sinker($0.5~3RMB)、 hair rig of big size 4 circle hook with pop-ups buoyant bait、smaller size 7 Izu Iseni hook for bottom bait with feed corn.
 To be honest, I have some doubt on using fake bait like plastic corn as bait even thought it has a great advanage here: Fish couldn't steal it and no need to rebait the hook.

 Only middle part of China in Sichuan and Chongqing use similar fake bait, but not my hometown or province - like never.
 Most people here rarely use any kinda pop-ups bait or circle hook, instead they are inclined to use bottom bait with iseni hook for big-size fish.
 For people fishing with pole, they only use maximum two hooks for each.
 However for people fishing with rod and reel, they just use a fewww hooks.
 Let's take a look at two most frequently used hook patterns: